Philip Low (neuroscientist): Cambridge Declaration on Consciousness

 In 2012, Low, with Christof Koch and David Edelman, published the Cambridge Declaration on Consciousness, which asserts that "humans are not unique in possessing the neurological substrates that generate consciousness" and that non-human life may also possess consciousness.
 He also collaborated with Stephen Hawking, who provided him with data for his non-invasive iBrain monitor to interpret brain waves to decipher human intentions and enable communication.

+Musk criticism

+Low met Elon Musk for the first time in 2011 at a social event in Paris, after which they regularly interacted socially in Los Angeles.
+In 2015 Musk joined NeuroVigil's board, after participating in their 2015 capital raise.
+In January 2025, following the Elon Musk salute controversy, Low started criticizing Musk publicly, calling him a "total miserable self-loathing poser."
+He stated that Elon Musk's "pattern is to take companies, invest in them, destabilise them, and then take them over" and that "...the White House is his biggest investment to date."
+Low stated that his view of Musk's pattern was based on his experience of Musk's investment in his company, and on his observations of how Musk acted with Twitter.

 Personal life

 Low is a Canadian citizen and he lives in La Jolla, California.
 He enjoys running, skiing, and chess.

-In January 2025, following the Elon Musk salute controversy, Low started criticizing Musk publicly, calling him a "total miserable self-loathing poser."
-He stated that Elon Musk's "pattern is to take companies, invest in them, destabilise them, and then take them over" and that "...the White House is his biggest investment to date."
-Low stated that his view of Musk's pattern was based on his experience of Musk's investment in his company, and on his observations of how Musk acted with Twitter.